 This screen provides a hexadecimal dump of the messages received on the CANbus.
 This viewer displays the raw data.
-To see the decoded data, use the "Db Viewer".
+To see the decoded data, use the Db Viewer.

-Button 1 so freezes the display while button 2 so shows the CANbus data statistics screen.
+Button 1 stop freezes the display while button 2 statistics screen.

 ENGINE CONFIG